Why Agile Organizations are the Future of Business (Plus Free Template)

 Agile businesses, regardless of size or industry, according to McKinsey, have five critical trademarks:

-McKinsey's 5 critical trademarks of agile organizations
+McKinsey's five critical trademarks of agile organizations

 1. Strategy